apache/mesos/docs/high-availability-framework-guide.md

   has not yet started to run.
 In this state, the task's dependencies are fetched---for example, using the [Mesos fetcher cache](fetcher.md).

-* The `TASK_STARTING` state is optional and intended primarily for use by custom executors.
-It can be used to describe the fact that a custom executor has learned about the task (and maybe started fetching its dependencies) but has not yet started to run it.
+* The `TASK_STARTING` state is optional.
+It can be used to describe the fact that an executor has learned about the task (and maybe started fetching its dependencies) but has not yet started to run it.
+Custom executors are encouraged to send it, to provide a more detailed description of the current task state to outside observers.

 * A task transitions to the `TASK_RUNNING` state after it has begun running successfully (if the task fails to start, it transitions to one of the